 9. Take time for intimacy!

 It’s easy to let sexual intimacy take a back burner once kids come into the equation.
 But intimacy in marriage is one way to stay connected when everything else is fighting to pull you in two directions.
-It’s logical that there is less time for intimacy when babies come along, but that doesn’t mean it’s healthy to let it fall to the wayside.
+Logically, there is less time for intimacy when babies come along, but that doesn’t mean it’s healthy to let it fall to the wayside.
 So prioritize time to stay close, shut the door and reconnect!
 (It will reap rewards—and sometimes more kids, too.
-So watch out for that! )
+So watch out for that!)

 10. When you want to yell, take a timeout!

-Generally, yelling accomplishes nothing productive.
+Generally, yelling accomplishes nothing productive, especially in a marriage.
 It’s typically the time when one says things they regret and behaves in ways that cause them shame.
-So when you feel yourself getting heated and wanting to lose it, step away!
+So, when you feel yourself getting heated and wanting to lose it, step away!
 And then return once you are cooled down!!
-An easy tip for a tense topic is to lay down and talk.
+An easy tip for a tense topic is to lie down and talk.
 It’s hard for the brain to stay mad when the body is reclined.

 11. Raising tiny humans causes stress.
 Acknowledge it!